-A criminal sits in the Oval Office, and it falls to Congress to hold him accountable for his wrongdoing.
+A criminal sat in the Oval Office for four years, and though he is now gone it falls to Congress to hold him accountable for his wrongdoing.
 Congresswoman Speier encourages all Americans to read the Mueller Report.
 Special Counsel Robert Mueller’s investigation found that then-candidate Donald Trump knowingly welcomed the assistance of Russians who were set on interfering in our elections with a widespread social media campaign sowing disinformation and division and a criminal hack-and-dump targeting the Democratic National Committee and the Clinton Campaign.

 Congresswoman Speier has long advocated for oversight into foreign adversaries’ interference in our political process.
 Even before the Mueller Report, there was plenty of information suggesting deep financial ties between the Trump Organization and Russians and other reports that the Trump Organization was involved in dubious overseas ventures.
 Click here to learn more.

-In addition to investigating coordination between the Trump campaign and the Russians, the Special Counsel found irrefutable evidence that the President sought to obstruct justice and prevent a full investigation of the attack on our democracy from Russia.
+In addition to investigating coordination between the Trump campaign and the Russians, the Special Counsel found irrefutable evidence that the former president sought to obstruct justice and prevent a full investigation of the attack on our democracy from Russia.
 In fact, the Mueller investigation resulted in 37 indictments, 7 convictions or guilty pleas, and findings of 10 possible instances of obstruction of justice.
-While the Office of the Special Counsel believed it could not indict a sitting President due to Justice Department policy, it provided Congress with plenty of evidence to do its job and proceed with an impeachment inquiry.
-No one is above the law, even and especially the President.
+While the Office of the Special Counsel believed it could not indict a sitting president due to Justice Department policy, it provided Congress with plenty of evidence to do its job and proceed with an impeachment inquiry.
+No one is above the law, even and especially the President or a former president.

 As a Member of the House Committee on Intelligence and the House Committee on Oversight and Reform in the 116th Congress, Congresswoman Speier has been engaged in investigations into Russian influence and President Trump’s misconduct.
-She believes that Congress must use all available tools, including subpoenas and its powers of contempt, to force the Executive Branch to cooperate in legitimate Congressional investigations into financial misconduct, election interference, obstruction of justice, cruel family separation policies, malicious attempts to add a citizenship question to the U.S. Census, White House personnel use of personal communications for official business, among many other instances of troubling misconduct.
+She believes that Congress must use all available tools, including subpoenas and its powers of contempt, to force the Executive Branch to cooperate in legitimate congressional investigations into financial misconduct, election interference, obstruction of justice, cruel family separation policies, malicious attempts to add a citizenship question to the U.S. Census, White House personnel use of personal communications for official business, among many other instances of troubling misconduct during the previous administration.

-In addition to holding the President and his accomplices accountable, these investigations will enable Congress to pass legislation to improve the quality of government.
+In addition to holding the former president and his accomplices accountable, these investigations will enable Congress to pass legislation to improve the quality of government.
 Indeed, the findings of the Mueller Report shed light on frightening vulnerabilities in our elections that need to be shored up.
-As Robert Mueller testified before the House Intelligence Committee, Russia and other nations are already at it again, preparing to throw a wrench into our next election.
+As Robert Mueller testified before the House Intelligence Committee, Russia and other nations were already at it again in regards to the following elections.
 In addition to holding accountable those who illegally disrupted the 2016 election, we must also be on guard to prevent similar interference in the future.
 (See [LINK to ELECTION SECURITY].)

 Good Government & Oversight